-I am walking out of the movie theatre after watching Star Wars.
-Someone asks, "How was it?"
-Without thinking, my mouth opens, and I hear myself say, "There is life on this planet," followed immediately by thinking to myself, "and I want to find it."
-I enjoyed Yoda's examples of using our minds to sense energy fields and move trapped ships out of the bog.
-He worked with the light and knew Truth when he heard it.
+I am walking out of the movie theatre after watching Star Wars when someone asks, "How was it?"
+Without thinking my mouth opens and I hear myself say, "There is life on this planet," followed immediately by thinking to myself, "and I want to find it."
+I enjoyed Yoda's examples of using our mind to sense energy fields and move trapped ships out of the bog.
+He worked with the Light and knew Truth when he heard it.

 I live in Terrace, BC, and the fall weather has arrived with the black clouds rolling in.
-Once the rain starts, I stop prepping the garden and hurry into the house, throwing myself onto the couch.
-I cry in a frustrated voice, "I will do anything for sunshine."
+Once the rain starts I stop prepping the garden and hurry into the house, throwing myself onto the couch, I cry in a frustrated voice, "I will do anything for sunshine."
 A calm voice replies from the ceiling, "Sell your house when it's worth \$46,000."
 I remember moaning, "I will be here forever," as our house was worth about \$26,000 at the time.

 The following year I am invited as a presenter to the first annual Women's Festival in Terrace.
 A woman has been hired to run the newly created Recreation Department, the beginning of an era where women got paid the same wage for similar work.
 My topic is the history of making quilts, including traditional designs.
-Chairs, a table and a chart stand, are set up in an open field under the trees.
+Chairs, a table and a chart stand are set up in an open field under the trees.
 Ten or twelve ladies are listening to my presentation when I overhear the presenter across the way saying a few things that perk up my ears.
 I could hardly concentrate as her vibrations moved through me.
 I ended my talk early and listened to the last bits of Marilyn Waram's presentation.
 She was new to town and would be teaching astrology classes this fall.
-I ask so many questions she suggests I order a beginner's book at a store in Vancouver.
+I ask so many questions she suggested I order a beginner's book at a store in Vancouver.

 Once the book arrived, I spent part of my summer memorizing the glyphs or simplified codes that indicate each planet and zodiac sign.
 I attended Marilyn's night classes and learned how the planets and asteroids influence the sign or house it rules.
-Halfway through the term I booked a private session and learned much about myself and Rae.
+Halfway through the term, I booked a private session and learned much about myself and Rae.
 Marilyn explained that he had a hole in his pocket and that saving money would not be easy.
 I felt relieved that this was his issue and not mine.
 She said he had a Yod in his chart, nicknamed the Finger of God, which brings ease into one's life.
 We both have our sun in Pisces, so we are sensitive, dreamy, intuitive, wanting flow in our lives but reflect it differently.
-The Sun Sign represents only a fraction of our personality, but the newspapers present it as a Truth.
-Rae has Mercury, Venus and Jupiter in Aquarius, conjoining his Sun in Pisces, giving him an attitude of "Don't worry, be happy."
-I have Mars on my ascendant, which pushes me to get things done, and my well-aspected Saturn exalted in Libra likes responsibility with balance.
-My opposing Jupiter will expand whatever I take responsibility for.
+The Sun Sign represents only a fraction of our personality but the newspapers present it as a Truth.
+Rae has Mercury, Venus and